ppy/osu-wiki/wiki/Help_centre/Account_restrictions/en.md

 Please understand that sending an email to this address only guarantees a second look/initial answer to your appeal, it does not guarantee a change in any outcome if you have been found to be violating the expectations involved in the appealing process.

-**We will only respond to requests for appeal review/investigation via emails sent to [appeal-review@ppy.sh](mailto:appeal-review@ppy.sh).** Please don't try to contact the support team members (or members of the volunteer teams) via Twitter, Discord, or any other platform in order to circumvent this policy — they cannot help you.
+**We will only respond to requests for appeal review/investigation via emails sent to [appeal-review@ppy.sh](mailto:appeal-review@ppy.sh).** Please don't try to contact the support team members (or members of the volunteer teams) via X (formerly Twitter), Discord, or any other platform in order to circumvent this policy — they cannot help you.

 ## Common restriction reasons and cooldowns {id=reasons}